The following info will provide assistance to setup your FLEXlm server.

 This removes all possible issues with starting lmgrd as a service.
 The output from this command often yields very good information.

-Troubleshooting: How to test if a client computer can correctly access the Altia license server software on the server computer
+Troubleshooting: Verify a client computer can correctly access the Altia license server software on the server computer

-1. Open a Command Prompt window on the client computer.
-In the Command Prompt window, change directory (cd) to the Altia Design "flexlm" folder like this:
+2. In the Command Prompt window on the client computer, change directory (cd) to the Altia Design flexlm folder.
+For example:

 > C: